zzqangel/python_deploy/README.md

 # python_deploy
-To deploy application with python anywhere
+to deploy application to some env with python